Building a Practice Based on Patient Readiness

-Season 2 is reimagining patient entry points into a Functional Medicine practice based on patient readiness.
-Dr. Nathan Morris and Kara Ware answer the question, how can we make functional medicine more approachable, affordable, and sustainable right when the masses need us the most.
+Season 2 reimagines patient entry points into a functional medicine practice based on patient readiness.
+Dr. Nathan Morris and Kara Ware answer how we can make functional medicine more approachable, affordable, and sustainable when the masses need us the most.

-Dr. Morris, Kara Ware, and their guests Margret Moore, Dan Kalish, Ashley Howell, and Leigh-Ann Webster make a strong, compelling case for why and how to integrate a health coach into a functional medicine practice as to improve patient engagement, therefore, patient retention, thus optimizing clinical outcomes, which means more word of mouth referrals, and thus, a healthy practice bottom line.
+Dr. Morris, Kara Ware, and their guests Margret Moore, Dan Kalish, Ashley Howell, and Leigh-Ann Webster make a robust and compelling case for why and how to integrate a health coach into a functional medicine practice as to improve patient engagement, therefore, patient acquisition, activation and retention, thus optimizing clinical outcomes, which means more word of mouth referrals, and thus, a healthy practice bottom line.

-Instead of treating the patient, the practitioner winds up in more of a coaching role – having to explain, educate, and comfort patients.
+Instead of treating the patient, the practitioner winds up in more of a coaching role – explaining, educating, and comforting patients.
 This is not only challenging for the practitioner, but it prevents them from using their true gifts of healing.

 In contrast, when a health coach leads the first encounter, they get to do what they do best: coach.
 They can help define goals, educate the patient in the functional medicine process, and act as emotional support when needed.

-When the patient then meets with the practitioner, they are ready to dive into the work of healing.
+When the patient meets with the practitioner, they are ready to dive into healing.

 Margaret Moore is co-founder and co-director of the Institute of Coaching at McLean Hospital, a Harvard Medical School affiliate, and co-director of the Coaching in Leadership & Healthcare conference offered by Harvard Medical School started in 2008 to advance coaching science.
 She co-founded and is a board member of the National Board for Health & Wellness Coaching (NBHWC)